Museums in Athens: A Local’s Guide to the Best Athens Museums

 Situated on Vassilissis Sofias Avenue, the Byzantine and Christian Museum is a Greek national treasure.
 The museum contains more than 25,000 artifacts.

 These are predominantly of a religious nature and cover the Early Christian, Byzantine, and Medieval points in history.
-For a more detailed look into Greek history, it’s worth stopping by the Byzantine and Christian museum if you have time.
+For a more detailed look into Greek history, it’s worth stopping by the Byzantine and Christian Museum if you have time.

 You don’t need to carve time out of your schedule for this museum specifically.
 Think of it as a place to stop by if you have an hour or two to kill.